Table of Contents

 - Thinking It Through

 Safer sex is not only for the prevention of new HIV infections.
 For people living with HIV (HIV+), safer sex is important because it can prevent infection with other STDs that can weaken the immune system.
-If both people are HIV+, safer sex can also reduce the possibility of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.
+If both people are living with HIV, safer sex can also reduce the possibility of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.

 Safer sex can be fun, exciting, and very pleasurable.
 It can decrease your worry about getting or spreading STDs, which can in turn make your sex more relaxed and satisfying.
 It is also a great chance to add variety to your sex life and to build trust and intimacy with your partner by talking about each other’s desires.